 Figure 210 shows the handshake protocol at a high level.
 The client initially sends a list of the combinations of cryptographic algorithms that it supports, in decreasing order of preference.
 The server responds, giving the single combination of cryptographic algorithms it selected from those listed by the client.
 These messages also contain a client nonce and a server nonce, respectively, that will be incorporated in generating the master secret later.

 At this point, the negotiation phase is complete.
 The server now sends additional messages based on the negotiated session key establishment protocol.
 That could involve sending a public-key certificate or a set of Diffie-Hellman parameters.
 If the server requires authentication of the client, it sends a separate message indicating that.
 The client then responds with its part of the negotiated key exchange protocol.

 Now the client and server each have the information necessary to generate the master secret.
 The “session key” that they exchanged is not in fact a key, but instead what TLS calls a pre-master secret.
 The master secret is computed (using a published algorithm) from this pre-master secret, the client nonce, and the server nonce.
 Using the keys derived from the master secret, the client then sends a message that includes a hash of all the preceding handshake messages, to which the server responds with a similar message.
 This enables them to detect any discrepancies between the handshake messages they sent and received, such as would result, for example, if a man in the middle modified the initial unencrypted client message to weaken its choices of cryptographic algorithms.

 Within a session established by the handshake protocol, TLS’s record protocol adds confidentiality and integrity to the underlying transport service.
 Messages handed down from the application layer are:

 Fragmented or coalesced into blocks of a convenient size for the following steps

 Integrity-protected using an HMAC

-Encrypted using a symmetric-key cipher
+Encrypted using a secret-key cipher

 Passed to the transport layer (normally TCP) for transmission